jeremylynch83/drjeremylynch/master.md

 1. **Family history of brain aneurysm or subarachnoid haemorrhage (bleeding around the brain)**
 2. **Atherosclerosis**: This is a condition characterised by the buildup of plaque in the arteries.
 It is associated with an increased risk of brain aneurysms.
 3. **Smoking**: This can result in damage to the blood vessels due to chemicals inhaled.
-4. **High blood pressure**: This causes greater pressure on the walls of blood vessels.
+4. **High blood pressure**: This causes greater pressure on the walls o blood vessels.
 5. **Female gender**
 6. **increased Age**
 7. **Autosomal Dominant Polycystic Kidney Disease (ADPKD)**: This is a genetic condition leading to the development of multiple cysts in the kidneys.
 It is also associated with brain aneurysms.